RE 103 World Religions (3)

 RE 380/480 Special Topics (3)

 Selected topics in religious studies to be announced.
-Past offerings include Catholic Intellectual Tradition, Judaism, Religious Education, Theology and Politics, Liturgy and Christian Worship, Spirituality of Thomas Merton, Jewish Prophets, and Taoism.
+Past offerings include Catholic Intellectual Tradition, Judaism, Religious Education, Theology and Politics, Liturgy and Christian Worship, Symbol and Myth in Ancient Religions, Heresies and Heretics, Spirituality of Thomas Merton, Jewish Prophets, and Taoism.
 May be repeated.
 Prerequisites vary according to topic.
 RE 380 Special Topics may be used to satisfy the 300-level Religious Studies General Education Core requirement.

 RE 390 Transformational Leadership (3)